 Through education, conservation, science, and stewardship, Channel Islands National Marine Sanctuary provides protection to its extraordinary natural and cultural resources so that nature can thrive, historic shipwrecks and artifacts remain respectfully in place, cultural connections remain strong, and careful public use and enjoyment can be sustained.
 Designated in 1980 by the National Oceanic and Atmospheric Administration (NOAA), the sanctuary encompasses 1,470 square miles surrounding five of the Channel Islands, which make up Channel Islands National Park.

 There are many ways to enjoy the sanctuary, including world class SCUBA diving, snorkeling, kayaking, boating and sailing, viewing whales and other wildlife, and fishing.
 More information about some of the Santa Barbara-based tour options, such as kayaking, whale watching, sailing and diving, is found here.
-Our website and Facebook page are also excellent sources to learn about current events and volunteer opportunities in and around the islands, and you can learn more about the sanctuary through some fun videos here.
+Channel Islands National Marine Sanctuary’s website and Facebook page are also excellent sources to learn about current events and volunteer opportunities in and around the islands, and you can learn more about the sanctuary through some fun videos here.

 More than 150 historic ships and aircraft have been reported lost within the waters of the sanctuary, although just 25 have been discovered to date.
 SCUBA divers can enjoy viewing some of the protected wrecks within the sanctuary – check with local dive vessels for available trips and remember to please look but don’t touch.
 While visiting Santa Barbara you can also learn more about sanctuary shipwrecks and other fascinating sea stories by visiting the Santa Barbara Maritime Museum.